willwade/AACProcessors-nodejs/README.md

 ## More enhancements

+- LOOK AT ASTERICS GRID FORMAT.
+ITS NOT JUST OBF!

 - Styling information for buttons, background colors, and text colors etc
 - Current language and locale information of aac pageset